 amqp://endpoint.example.com/(site-c.contoso.com)/area/mailbox

+Examples of URIs without network endpoint information.
+May be used when a connection is already established.

 AMQP URIs with a scope identifier and path.
 Those URIs identify a container by the scope identifier and a node inside the container.